The Tel Dan Stele: From Myth to History

 Fragment of the 9th-century BCE Tel Dan Stele, confirming the “House of David.”

-For much of the 20th century, critics of the Bible claimed that King David was little more than a literary invention — a mythic ruler created by later Hebrew writers to give Israel’s monarchy a noble backstory.
-With no evidence outside Scripture, many grouped David with figures like King Arthur — perhaps a folk hero, but not a verifiable king.
+For much of the 20th century, critics of the Bible argued that King David was little more than a literary invention.
+He was often portrayed as a mythic ruler created by later Hebrew writers to provide Israel’s monarchy with a noble origin.
+In the absence of corroborating evidence outside Scripture, David was frequently compared to figures such as King Arthur, regarded as a possible folk hero rather than a historically verifiable king.

 Then, in the 1990s, a broken basalt stone was unearthed in northern Israel and it changed everything.

-Known today as the Tel Dan Stele, this 9th-century BCE inscription contains a direct reference to the “House of David.”
-That single phrase became the first historical evidence outside the Bible that a real dynasty, founded by a ruler named David, was recognized by surrounding nations less than two centuries after his lifetime.
+Known today as the Tel Dan Stele, this 9th-century BC inscription contains a direct reference to the “House of David.”
+That single phrase provided the first historical evidence outside the Bible that a real dynasty, founded by a ruler named David, was recognized by surrounding nations less than two centuries after his lifetime.

 🏺 Archaeological Findings